 Regardless of what happens in the near term, there's a good strategic case to be made for maintaining global exposure in a portfolio.
 Diversification has often been called the only free lunch in investing.
-Combining asset classes with correlations below 1.0 reduces a portfolio's overall risk profile.
-A portfolio made up of building blocks capable of moving in different directions can have better risk-adjusted returns than its component parts alone.
+Combining asset classes with correlations below 1.0 reduces a portfolio's overall risk profile and can contribute to superior risk-adjusted returns.

 There is some diversification benefit to global investing, though it's not as if stocks outside the U.S. are an uncorrelated asset class.
-As displayed below, U.S. and ex-U.S. equities have typically moved in the same direction, in 12-month rolling periods over the past 20 years.
+As displayed below, U.S. and ex-U.S. equities have typically moved in the same direction over the past 20 years.
 But not always.
 Correlations bounce around.